efpiem/TeleportBowPlugin/README.md

 Implements a bow that teleports you whenever the arrow will land into your Bukkit/Spigot Server.

-Instruction for the correct use of the plugin:
-Your server should be in 1.19.4 version to work properly
+Instruction for the correct use of the plugin: your server should be in 1.19.4 version to work properly

 In config.yml you can customize every message